Partisanship and Trust in Personal Doctors: Causes and Consequences.

 Political Accountability and Selective Perception in the Time of COVID

-Abstract: Did COVID damage Trump’s approval ratings and re-election prospects?
-One of the most venerable findings of political science is that people punish the incumbent president in bad times, and reward them in good times.
-Despite the coronavirus crisis representing a once-in-a-generation catastrophe, Trump’s approval ratings remained relatively flat throughout 2020, particularly when compared to other world leaders.
-What explains this puzzle?
-We argue that in order for the public health crisis to adversely affect Trump, people must perceive there to be a crisis in the first place.
-Using a two-wave panel immediately preceding the 2020 election – a period when COVID cases spiked.
-Instead of finding that the crisis affects support for Trump, we find the reverse – the very perception of crisis depends on one’s prior political predispositions.
-Trump supporters are more likely to underestimate COVID fatalities and case-rates, and less likely to perceive the crisis as worsening between survey waves (even though daily infections doubled in this time frame).
-Those who perceived the crisis to worsen, but continued to support the President, generally expressed unwillingness to attribute the worsening crisis to the government’s response.
-A public unable to acknowledge disaster, or attribute its severity to the actions of elected officials, cannot hold its government accountable.
+Abstract: A venerable finding of political science is that people punish the incumbent president in bad times, and reward them in good times, has become a stylized fact of elections.
+Despite COVID-19 representing an unprecedented catastrophe, Trump’s approval ratings, unlike other world leaders, remained stable throughout 2020.
+To explore this puzzle, we surveyed the same Americans twice before the 2020 election – a period when COVID cases spiked.
+Instead of finding that the crisis’ severity affected Trump’s approval, we find the reverse – perception of the crisis depended on one’s prior political predispositions.
+People who already supported Trump were more likely to underestimate COVID fatalities and case-rates, and less likely to perceive the crisis as worsening over-time (daily infections doubled between interviews).
+Those who perceived the crisis to worsen, but continued to support Trump, expressed unwillingness to blame the President.
+A public so polarized that it fails to acknowledge disaster, or attribute blame, cannot hold its government accountable.

 Social Groups as the Source of Political Belief Systems: Fresh Evidence on an Old Theory